 But if your back pain continues beyond 6 weeks and if it is not improving or is actually getting worse, then you should be worried about your back pain and must seek medical attention.

-What are red flag signs and symptoms of low back pain?
+What are red flag signs and symptoms of chronic low back pain?

 What are the ways to treat Chronic back pain without surgery?

 Learn to work within the limit of your pain.
 Adapt yourself and slow down your movements.
 Understand and be aware of the activities that trigger or worsen the back pain.
 Avoid them if possible.
 Take frequent breaks when carrying groceries, mowing the lawn or while taking a long walk.